 The CSC On-Campus Experience

-Research shows that living on campus influences positives outcomes and student success.
+Research shows that living on campus influences positive outcomes and student success.

 1) Retention: On-campus students can expect greater potential for academic success and are more likely to persist.